ikiK-CRO/flask_file_upload/README.md

 - Open your web browser and navigate to `http://127.0.0.1:5000` (or `http://localhost:5000` if using Docker).
 - Follow the instructions on the web interface to upload files and manage them.

-## Contributing
-If you want to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m "Description of changes"`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Mention any resources, libraries, or individuals that helped you in the development of this project.